ServusCarolus/tl-switch/README.md

         PATH="/opt/tex/$USER/bin:$PATH"
     fi

+The reason why root is treated differently is because the way in which the files are loaded in Debian-based Linux distributions.
+Note that for other setups, possibly different approaches may be needed.

 Another approach would put the snippet in everyone's `.bashrc`, then add `source .bashrc` to everyone's `.profile`.
 That would renew the path environment every time one opens a terminal.
-Or one can set terminals to open a login shell.
+Or one can set terminals to open a login shell by default.
 Consider also visiting the (hidden) files in `/etc/skel` if making new users on a server in order to make changes automatically, but know what you are doing.

-When editing root's `.bashrc`, remember to use `su`, `sudo su`, or specify `/root/.bashrc` as the file.
+When editing root's `.bashrc`, remember to use `su -`, `sudo su -`, or specify `/root/.bashrc` as the file.
 Otherwise `sudo nano ~/.bashrc` refers to the user's `.bashrc` file instead.

 # Step 4: Install the Script
 We go to the directory where we downloaded or cloned the repository and locate the `tl-switch` script.
 We then type: